johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 pack][shader-pack], by the way).

 The **WinUaeColor** filter also implements brightness, contrast, and saturation monitor adjustment controls.
-But for best results, we need to apply the monitor adjustments _before_ the shadow mask emulation, and the colour profile emulation _after_ it, as the last filter in the chain.
-Therefore, I duplicated **WinUaeColor** under the name **WinUaeColorProfile**, and our final ReShade filter chain will look like this:
+So I've done some customisations to make things a bit more user friendly: I've created two copies of **WinUaeColor** under the names **MonitorControls** and **ColorProfile** and have exposed only the relevant controls in each plugin in the ReShade UI.
+I've also renamed **WinUaeMaskGlowAdvanced** to **MaskAndGlow**.
+You know the drill, get these modified versions from my preset pack.
+Our final ReShade filter chain should then look like this:

-* MonitorControls _(monitor controls only)_
+* MonitorControls
-* WinUaeColor _(Philips CRT colour profile only)_
+* ColorProfile
-* WinUaeMaskGlowAdvanced _(mask and glow only)_
+* MaskAndGlow
 {class="compact"}

-Once you've set up everything correctly, enable **MonitorControls.fx** and set it up as shown below.
+Once you've set up everything correctly, enable **MonitorControls** and set it up as shown below.

 Everything should be left at their default values, except for **Color